bjrumplee/WASEnvironment/README.txt

 PREPARATION

 Downloading and Placing Files:
+1. Create a folder named "Powershell Scripts" in C: drive (C:\Powershell Scripts\)
-1. Download this repo and place in "C:\" - this avoids long commands.
+2. Download this repo and place in "C:\Powershell Scripts\" - this avoids long commands.
-2. End results should show a folder named "WASEnvironment" in the C drive (C:\WASEnvironment\)
+3. End results should show a folder named "WASEnvironment" in the Powershell scripts folder (C:\Powershell Scripts\WASEnvironment\)
-3. Download Windows Server 2022 and Windows 10 ISO's and place them in "C:\WASEnvironment\ISO MASTER"
+4. Download Windows Server 2022 and Windows 10 ISO's and place them in "C:\Powershell Scripts\WASEnvironment\ISO MASTER"

 #####################################################################################################################